census-instrumentation/opencensus-specs/trace/LogCorrelation.md

 Log correlation is a feature that inserts information about the current span into log entries created by existing logging frameworks.
-The feature can be used to add more context to log entries, filter log entries by trace ID, or show log entries as annotations on a trace.
+The feature can be used to add more context to log entries, filter log entries by trace ID, or find log entries associated with a specific trace or span.

 The design of a log correlation implementation depends heavily on the details of the particular logging framework that it supports.
 Therefore, this document only covers the aspects of log